 Most of us have been stressed at work at one point or another.
-While work-related stress can often be short-lived once an important deadline has been met, or you resolve an internal conflict with a co-worker, there are other times when you may suffer from ongoing stress and anxiety at work which can result in serious psychiatric problems.
+Work-related stress can often be short-lived once an important deadline has been met or you resolve an internal conflict with a co-worker.
+However, there are other times when you may suffer from ongoing stress and anxiety at work which can result in serious psychiatric problems.

 How to Get Workers’ Comp for Stress in California

 If you are a California employee who is suffering from a work-related injury or illness, your employer is obligated by law to pay for your worker’s compensation benefits.
 This is also true if you are suffering from a psychiatric injury and need financial help to recover.
 Under California workers’ compensation law, you may be compensated for a work-related psychiatric injury if you have been diagnosed with a mental disorder that has resulted in a need for treatment or a disability.

 What Psychiatric Injuries are Covered Under California Labor Law?

 Under California Labor Code 3208.3, you may qualify for workers’ compensation benefits if your psychiatric injuries meet these requirements:

 - You have at least six months of work history with your employer.

 - Your psychiatric condition is listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) by the American Psychiatric Association (APA).